0xtomek/IPScanner/README.md

 # Flask IPScanner
-IPscanner in flask : as an input requires POST with json (body).
-In general it requires two variables:
+IPscanner in flask : as an input requires POST with json (body)

+Mandatory variables:

      id (UUID):  identificator of the scan (can be alertId in case integration with Sycope) ip (IP):    ip of a target